ringoid/api/auth-api.md

                    }
     }

-    all parameters except referralId and privateKey are required
+    all parameters except referralId, privateKey and settings are required

  Response Body: